justfreesites/SysOpt-73B/README.md

 ## What it does

 Kiko Match III asks you to match pairs of hidden Kikos.
-SysOpt-73B watches your clicks and takes an invisible screenshot each time you flip a card, then crops and displays that card in a **companion side panel** — giving you a persistent visual reference of everything you've revealed so far.
+This extension watches your clicks and takes an invisible screenshot each time you flip a card, then crops and displays that card in a **companion side panel** — giving you a persistent visual reference of everything you've revealed so far.

 The extension **never injects anything into the game page** and does not automate any clicks.
 It is read-only: it only observes and displays.